jeffpc/nx01/docs/architecture.md

 `nomad-server`
 --------------

 A daemon that runs on server systems.
-It manages the volumes and volume groups exposed to `nomad-client` clients.
+It manages the volumes and pools exposed to `nomad-client` clients.

 Note: the protocol is currently not defined.